-POL SCI 209A Comparative Political Economy 4 Units This seminar provides an introduction to the major debates in comparative political economy.
+Political Violence: Read Less [-] POL SCI 209A Comparative Political Economy 4 Units Terms offered: Fall 2017, Spring 2017, Fall 2015 This seminar provides an introduction to the major debates in comparative political economy.
 Although the empirical focus is on the affluent democracies, many of the debates and issues analyzed have implications for other regions.
 The course is divided into two main parts.
 The first part examines leading theoretical perspectives on political economy, such as Friedman, Marx, Weber, and Polanyi.
 The second part of the course is more topical.
 It probes a number of examples of economic development, crisis, and change, with an eye to assessing alternative theoretical perspectives.
+Comparative Political Economy: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 4 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.

-Hours & Format Fall and/or spring: 15 weeks - 4 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate POL SCI 209B Post Fordism: New Patterns of Production, Time, and Meaning in Contemporary Capitalism 4 Units With changes in technology, the internationalization of production and the massive increase in trans-border transactions of all kinds, it has been argued that we live and work in an era of substantively different capitalism.
+Comparative Political Economy: Read Less [-] POL SCI 209B Post Fordism: New Patterns of Production, Time, and Meaning in Contemporary Capitalism 4 Units Terms offered: Spring 2009 With changes in technology, the internationalization of production and the massive increase in trans-border transactions of all kinds, it has been argued that we live and work in an era of substantively different capitalism.
 Were this true, it has deep implications for politics and for political economy.
 This graduate seminar explores the validity of this claim of a "new capitalism" through a variety of materials, starting with the question of whether "Fordism" ever existed, moving on to the question of whether "Post-Fordism" exists and ending with a variety of ethnographic studies that show how global production chains shape culture, gender, and hieraarchy/power.
-Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
-Instructor: Chaundhry POL SCI 210 Selected Topics in Comparative Politics 4 Units See departmental announcements.
+Post Fordism: New Patterns of Production, Time, and Meaning in Contemporary Capitalism: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-4 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Instructor: Chaundhry Post Fordism: New Patterns of Production, Time, and Meaning in Contemporary Capitalism: Read Less [-] POL SCI 210 Selected Topics in Comparative Politics 4 Units Terms offered: Fall 2017, Fall 2016, Spring 2016 See departmental announcements.
 Topic will vary with instructor.
-Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit with different topic and consent of instructor.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.
+Selected Topics in Comparative Politics: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Repeat rules: Course may be repeated for credit with different topic and consent of instructor.